kubevirt/kubevirt/docs/getting-started.md

 dnf install virt-viewer
 ```

-Then, after you made sure that the VM `vm-ephemeral` is running, type
+Then, after you made sure that the VMI `vm-ephemeral` is running, type

 ```
 cluster/virtctl.sh vnc vm-ephemeral